96th Grey Cup: East Semi-Final

-At the 6 minute mark of the third quarter, A.J.
-Harris would score his second rushing touchdown of the game, which ended Edmonton's scoring in the game and gave them a 29–15 lead.
-In the game, Eskimos' quarterback Ricky Ray effectively used a short passing strategy to finish the game going 27-of-37 for 303 yards with no interceptions and ran for 25 yards.
+At the six minute mark of the third quarter, A.J.
+Harris scored his second rushing touchdown of the game, which ended Edmonton's scoring in the game and gave them a 29–15 lead.
+Eskimos' quarterback Ricky Ray effectively used a short passing strategy to finish the game going 27-of-37 for 303 yards with no interceptions and ran for 25 yards.
 Ray's favourite weapons in the game were running backs A.J.
 Harris who rushed for 33 yards on 13 carries and made four receptions for 38 yards, while Calvin McCarty had seven catches for 52 yards.
 However, the Eskimos defence was the main reason for their victory on Saturday.

 Going into the game, the Blue Bomber rushing duo of Fred Reid and Joe Smith was touted to give the home team an edge in the game, but neither of them were able to find the end zone after rushing for a combined 119 rushing yards (Reid, 80; Smith, 39).
 Even when Winnipeg had a promising drive going late in the third, the Eskimo defence were able to snuff it out after Lenny Williams forced Joe Smith to fumble the ball after a 21-yard gain, which was eventually recovered by Edmonton's Jason Goss.
-In addition, when Winnipeg had the wind advantage in the fourth quarter they would only manage two Serna field goals to round up their score to 21.
+In addition, when Winnipeg had the wind advantage in the fourth quarter they only managed two Serna field goals to round up their score to 21.

-Winnipeg quarterback, Kevin Glenn would only manage 15 completions on 34 attempts for 233 yards and threw for one touchdown and the costly interception to Fred Perry, while Milt Stegall managed 56 receiving yards on 5 receptions, which could possibly be his final appearance in the CFL.
+Winnipeg quarterback Kevin Glenn only managed 15 completions on 34 attempts for 233 yards and threw for one touchdown and the costly interception to Fred Perry.
+Milt Stegall managed 56 receiving yards on five receptions, in his final appearance in the CFL.

 While the Winnipeg season comes to an end, Edmonton will now head to Montreal to face their long-time Grey Cup rivals, the Montreal Alouettes, but this time it is for the right to play in the Grey Cup.